artarazavi/wikiracing/README.md

 - Scrap previous algorithm, build improved wiki racer search (1-2 Days)
     - Take advantage of Redis build in sorted sets data type to store pages in order of similarity score.
     - Learn the traversed path taken to discover each new page and store in db.
-    - Allows for searching based on highest scoring page in each round (because each page has a discover traversed path).
+    - Allows for searching based on highest scoring page in each round (because each page has a discovery traversed path).
 - Testing (3 Days)
     - Mocking flask, celery, and redis made this very difficult and time consuming.
     - Ensuring tests had access to directories they were testing within docker-compose.